ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 #### Token Propagation for Outbound Authentication

 Ballerina supports token propagation for outbound authentication.
-The token propagation happens if the user does not provides any configuration when initializing the `auth:OutboundAuthProvider`.
+The token propagation happens if the user does not provide any configuration when initializing the `auth:OutboundAuthProvider`.

-The `auth:OutboundAuthProvider` reads the token/username from the `runtime:InvocationContext` according to the outbound authentication scheme and use that for the outbound request.
+The `auth:OutboundAuthProvider` reads the token/username from the `runtime:InvocationContext` according to the outbound authentication scheme and uses that for the outbound request.
 The `runtime:InvocationContext` is initialized based on the authentication information from the inbound request.

 ##### Example - 1

 The following program has an `http:Client` secured with Basic authentication and it is configured inside an `http:Listener` secured with Basic authentication.
 The `auth:OutboundBasicAuthProvider` is initialized without providing any configurations.
-Therefore, the program gets the token from the `runtime:InvocationContext` and use if for outbound request.
+Therefore, the program gets the token from the `runtime:InvocationContext` and uses it for the outbound request.
-If the downstream service is also secured with the Basic authentication and as same as the upstream service, the user does not need to configure client as this.
+If the downstream service is also secured with Basic authentication and as same as the upstream service, the user does not need to configure the client.

-_NOTE: This scenario is same for all the scenarios, where both upstream and downstream services are secured with same authentication scheme and clients is also configured for the same authentication scheme, but without any configurations.
+_NOTE: This scenario is the same for all the scenarios where both the upstream and downstream services are secured using the same authentication scheme and clients are also configured using the same authentication scheme but without any configurations.
 The token propagation happens internally._

 ```ballerina
 import ballerina/auth;